HIV prevention

 Our current nurse or consultant led clinics are:

-• LGBT sexual health clinic every Thursday 9am to 5pm.
+• LGBT sexual health clinic every Wednesday and Thursday 9am to 5pm.

 For more info on ‘Our Clinics’ click here.